byu-cce270/content/docs/unit2/03_if_statements/if_hw.md

 1. Open this Colab note book and title it with your name
 2. Go to the part 1 code block.
 3. On line 1, create a varbale with the name "trusses" that uses an input statement that will ask the user how many trusses they would like to solve for.
 Use the int() function to make sure that this varlable will only have integer values.
 4. On line 4, write a for loop that will run for the exact amount of times the user inputs in your "trusses" variable.
 HINT: Use the range() function with your variable "trusses".
+Reffer back to textbook chapter 4 for examples of the range function